adriannier/applescript-functions/README.md

 # applescript-functions

-A collection of useful AppleScript functions to work with text, dates and other topics.
+A collection of AppleScript functions to work with strings, dates, the file system and other topics.